Benjamin Knight (politician): Life and career

 Benjamin Knight Jr. was born on October 16, 1836, in Mansfield, Connecticut.
 He was a descendant of Maturin Murray Ballou, a collaborator of Roger Williams the founder of Rhode Island.
 His father, Benjamin Knight Sr., was a machinist.
 He was raised in Rhode Island, and attended Providence Conference Seminary (later East Greenwich Academy) at East Greenwich.

 During the American Civil War, he joined Company I, 1st Massachusetts Cavalry Regiment of the Union Army, and served twenty-one months, where he became a corporal.

 Knight graduated from Harvard Medical School on March 1868.
 The focus of his study was in female hysteria (now an outdated diagnosis).

 On April 4, 1869, he married Lydia A. Killey of Johnston, Rhode Island; together they had four children, three daughters and one son.
 Shortly after marriage the family moved to Santa Cruz, California, where his father had travelled to during the California gold rush in 1850.

 For 14 years, Knight worked as the Santa Cruz County physician.
-He served on the Democratic ticket in the California State Senate from 1883 to 1887.
+He served on the Democratic ticket in the California State Senate from 1883 to 1887, where he also served as the Senate's President pro tempore.